 Please Call before 7:00 PM if you may arrive outside normal operating hours.
 If staff cannot reach you by 7:30 PM with numbers provided: Staff will feed your pup (House Food), tuck them into bed and apply appropriate fees.
 If you call before daycare closes at 7 pm, late fees are applicable at 0.20 cents per minute.
 If we do not hear from you by 7:00 PM late fees are applicable up to $1 per min late.
 If we end up tucking your pet into bed without notice, late fees are added on top of boarding charges.

-These cauliflower shaped “warts” caused by the Canine Papilloma Virus typically appear in a dog’s mouth but can also appear on their paws or elsewhere.
-They most commonly appear in dogs with weaker immune systems like puppies.
-Like Chicken Pox for children, once a dog has had them, they have boosted their immune system against them and they typically do not get them again.
-So, it is often considered just a “right of passage” for puppies.
-They are not pretty, but they typically do not pose a health risk for your dog and they will usually just fall off in a week or two.
-However, if your dog does contract Puppy Warts, you may want to contact your veterinarian just to ensure that there are no health concerns you need to consider.
-Although Puppy Warts are contagious, very few dogs will contract them if they are around another dog with the warts since most dogs’ immune systems are strong enough to ward against them.
-Red Rover does not allow dogs that have Puppy Warts to participate in group play until the warts are gone.
+Oral Papillomas (CPV) are cauliflower shaped “warts” caused by the Canine Papilloma Virus.
+They typically appear in a dog’s mouth but can also appear on their paws or elsewhere.
+They most commonly appear in dogs with weaker immune systems or puppies.
+CPV is contagious and while very few dogs will contract them if they are around another dog with warts, since most dogs’ immune systems are strong enough to ward against them, Red Rover does not allow dogs that have visible warts in relation to CPV to participate in group play until the warts are gone and the dog has cleared by a veterinarian.

 All pets must be spayed or neutered by 6 months of age.
 Exceptions can be made, generally for giant breeds.
 All exceptions are dependent on behavior during their time at Red Rover.
 If any issues arrive, your pet will be dismissed until their alteration.
 After-which your pet will be re-assessed, we recommend at least two week after alteration to wait for see if their behavior subsides.